MRU-CSIS-3512-002-202404-PROJ/project-resources/README.md

 ## travel photos

-The `3512-2024-04-project-photos.zip` file contains 152 travel photos to be used in the Project.
+The `3512-2024-04-project-photos.zip` file ([downloadable here on Google Drive](https://drive.google.com/file/d/1bnzCRrZB_RlGyp3FiQNIZuSxNuvbt2GB/view?usp=sharing) - it's too big for GitHub!) contains 152 travel photos to be used in the Project.
 You will need to unzip the photo files and upload them to your Cloudinary media library, preferably into a well-named folder.